By Michael Mankarious

 What You Need:

-Every time you use your air conditioner, you are providing an opportunity for odor causing mold, mildew and bacteria to grow within your air conditioning system.
+Every time you use your air conditioner, you are providing an opportunity for odor causing mold and mildew to grow within your air conditioning system.
 To explain how this happens, a basic explanation of how the air conditioner system works.
 When the air conditioner is operating, it pulls moisture out of your cars interior through a unit called the evaporator core, which is located underneath your cars dashboard.
 By pulling moisture from the air, the relative humidity is decreased allowing the air temperature to feel cooler.
 The moisture that is pulled from the air condenses and is drained outside the car.
 Ever notice a pool of water under your parked car on a hot summer day?
 That's the water that was drained from the system.
 This also happens to be the way home air conditioners work.

 One way to help prevent or at least reduce this issue is to keep the air conditioner on the fresh air setting.
-This keeps fresh air circulating around the evaporator which helps keep it and the surrounding area dry thereby reducing the chance of any mold, mildew and bacteria from growing.
+This keeps fresh air circulating around the evaporator which helps keep it and the surrounding area dry thereby reducing the chance of any mold from growing.
 However, there are two disadvantages to this method.
 First, it's also not always convenient to switch to the fresh air setting in order to draw in hotter air to dry out the system.
 It just might be too hot or cold to be worth this extra effort.
 It's also not economical.
 Second, allowing fresh air to flow in increases the accumulation of dust, pollen and brake dust build up.
 Of course if you have a cabin air filter you don't have to worry about that since it will trap the pollutants before it reaches the evaporator area.